Akkey01/MLops-Final-Project/README.md

 ### Model training and training platforms
 ## Strategy

-Our training strategy employs distributed training techniques for the Longformer-base-4096 embeddings model and fine-tuning of Llama 7B using LORA (Low-Rank Adaptation) to optimize performance while minimizing computational requirements.
+Our training strategy employs distributed training techniques for the Sentence Transformer embeddings model and fine-tuning of Flan-T5-Large using LORA (Low-Rank Adaptation) to optimize performance while minimizing computational requirements.
 We'll implement a continuous training pipeline that automatically triggers retraining based on drift detection.
 Relevant Parts of the Architecture

-MLFlow for experiment tracking and model versioning Ray clusters for distributed training Longformer-base-4096, pretrained on long documents Flan-T5-Large with LORA optimizations
+MLFlow for experiment tracking and model versioning Ray clusters for distributed training
+Sentence Transformer, pretrained on long documents Flan-T5-Large with LORA optimizations
 Model Registry for version control and deployment

 Justification

 Distributed Training: The ICSI Meeting Recorder Corpus (39GB) contains substantial audio data requiring efficient parallelized processing.
 Ray's distributed training framework enables us to scale across multiple nodes on Chameleon infrastructure.
-Model Selection: Longformer-base-4096 (560MB) is specifically designed for long context (up to 4,096 tokens), making it ideal for meeting transcripts and lengthy documents while remaining small enough (560MB) for efficient deployment.
+Model Selection: Sentence Transformer (560MB) is specifically designed for long context (up to 4,096 tokens), making it ideal for meeting transcripts and lengthy documents while remaining small enough (560MB) for efficient deployment.
-Parameter-Efficient Fine-tuning: LORA reduces the number of trainable parameters for Llama 7B by approximately 95%, enabling fine-tuning on limited resources while maintaining performance.
+Parameter-Efficient Fine-tuning: LORA reduces the number of trainable parameters for Flan-T5-Large by approximately 95%, enabling fine-tuning on limited resources while maintaining performance.

 Relation to Lecture Material
 This approach implements the distributed training patterns discussed in the "Training at Scale" lectures, specifically: